darktable-org/dtdocs/content/lighttable/digital-asset-management/star-color.md

 # color labels

-Color labels are another way to classify images, and can be used as an alternative to star ratings or work alongside star ratings.
-Each image can carry any combination of one or more color labels in red, yellow, green, blue, and purple.
+Color labels are another way to classify images, and can be used as an alternative to star ratings or to work alongside them.
+Each image can carry any combination of one or more color labels (red, yellow, green, blue, or purple).

 You can set the color labels for a single image by hovering your cursor over the thumbnail and pressing the function keys F1 – F5, which correspond with the labels in the order given above.